 Complying With New York DFS Regulations, Avoiding Federal Enforcement Actions for Data Breaches

-A live 90-minute CLE webinar with interactive Q&A
+Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will review the new cybersecurity regulations issued by the New York Department of Financial Services, including which institutions are regulated and the staffing, reporting and third-party monitoring requirements imposed under the state regulations.
+This CLE course will review the new cybersecurity regulations issued by the New York Department of Financial Services, including which institutions are regulated and the staffing, reporting and third-party monitoring requirements imposed under the state regulations.
 The panel will also discuss recently proposed federal regulations affecting financial institutions, recent enforcement actions related to data breaches, and the cybersecurity standards implied by such actions.

 - New York cybersecurity regulations (23 NYCRR Part 500: the “NY regs”)

 - Banks and other financial institutions subject to the NY regs

 - Data protection measures—staffing and procedures

 - Ramifications outside of New York—new standard for claims

 - Federal agency enforcement actions—increased frequency and penalties

 - Status of cybersecurity regulations jointly proposed by Federal Reserve, OCC and FDIC